-There are 2 Neurology House Officers who will work across the Stroke and Neurology ward (Ward 61).
+There are 2 Neurology House Officers who will work in Ward 51 working across Stroke and Neurology services.
 The Neurology House Officers will combine with Haematology, Renal, Oncology, Respiratory and Gastroenterology House Officer's to provide cover for the medical specialty services outside the hours of 0800 - 1600 Monday to Friday.